 TU Munich, Germany

-Andreas Herkersdorf is a professor in the Department of Electrical and Computer Engineering and also adjunct to the Department of Informatics at Technical University of Munich (TUM).
-He received the Dipl.-Ing. degree from TUM in 1987 and the Dr. degree from ETH Zurich, Switzerland, in 1991, both in electrical engineering.
-Between 1988 and 2003, he has been in technical and management positions with the IBM Research Laboratory in Rueschlikon, Switzerland.
+Andreas Herkersdorf is a professor and Head of the Computer Engineering Department at Technical University of Munich (TUM).
+He received a Dr. degree from ETH Zurich, Switzerland, in 1991.
+Between 1988 and 2003, he has been in technical and management positions with the IBM Research Laboratory in Rüschlikon, Switzerland.

-Since 2003, Dr. Herkersdorf is director of the Chair for Integrated Systems at TUM.
-He is a senior member of the IEEE, member of the DFG (German Research Foundation) Review Board and serves as editor for Springer and Elsevier journals for design automation and communications electronics.
-His research interests include application-specific multi-processor architectures, IP network processing, Network on Chip, system level SoC modeling and design space exploration methods, and self-adaptive fault-tolerant computing.
+Since 2003, Dr. Herkersdorf is the Chair Professor of Integrated Systems at TUM.
+He is a senior member of the IEEE, member of National Academy of Science and Engineering (acatech) and serves as editor for Springer and De Gruyter journals for design automation and information technology.
+His research interests include application-specific multi-processor architectures, IP network processing, Network on Chip and self-adaptive fault-tolerant computing.

 If you wish to modify any information or update your photo, please contact the Web Chair at the following address: